 MBA Impact Hour

-Join The Lewis Institute for this dinner series catalyzing real and relevant conversations about issues influencing business and society.
+Join The Lewis Institute for this event series catalyzing real and relevant conversations about issues influencing business and society.

 MBA Impact Hours provide a space for Babson MBAs and Alumni in the Boston area to deep dive into issues of importance that will amplify the impact of their careers.

-They are typically held over light snacks at Space X inside The Lewis Institute Offices (Olin 240-249 suite) from 4:45 to 6:15pm.
+They are typically held over light snacks at Space X inside The Lewis Institute Offices (Olin 240-249 suite) from 5 - 6pm.
 These conversations are open to Babson MBA students and alumni, but registration is required and attendance will be capped at the first 15 people to register.
-To register, please email Jennifer MacDonald at email@example.com
+To register, please email Jennifer MacDonald at firstname.lastname@example.org

 .
 Come prepared to join us for a good conversation.